-- 12. High School Courses in Middle School: All middle schools shall offer Algebra I, or its equivalent (F.S.
-1003.4156(1)(a)(2)), Geometry, and Spanish I and are encouraged to offer high school courses whereby students may earn high school credit. - 13.
-Parent Meeting: All middle schools shall hold a parent meeting in the evening or weekend to inform parents about the school's curriculum and activities.
+- 12. All middle schools shall offer Algebra I, its equivalent, (F.S.
+1003.4156(1)(a)2), Geometry, and Spanish I for which students may earn high school credit. - 13.
+All middle schools shall hold a parent meeting in the evening or weekend to inform parents about the school's curriculum and activities.
 (F.S.
-1003.4156(1)(a)(5)) - 14.
-Information about High School graduation options: On an annual basis, students in grades six through nine and their parents must be provided with information concerning the three-year and four-year high school graduation options, including the respective curriculum requirements for those options so that students and their parents may select the program that best fits their needs.
+1003.4156(1)(a)5) - 14.
+On an annual basis, students in grades six through nine and their parents must be provided with information concerning the three-year and four-year high school graduation options, including the respective curriculum requirements for those options so that the students and their parents may select the program that best fits their needs.
 Selection of one of the graduation options is exclusively up to the student and parent.
-Information to parents of students with disabilities must also be provided with information about the FCAT and End-of-Course (EOC) waiver.
+If the student and parent fail to select a graduation option prior to the end of grade 9, the student shall be considered to have selected the general requirements for the four-year high school graduation option.
+(F.S.1003.429(3)(4)) Information to parents of students with disabilities must also be provided with information about the FCAT waiver.